itKD: Interchange Transfer-based Knowledge Distillation for 3D Object Detection: Methodology

 \subsection{Background}

-Generally, 3D point cloud object detection methods~\cite{PP}\cite{VoxelNet} utilize three components; a point cloud encoder, a backbone, and detection heads.
-The backbone network contains the most network parameters among the detector components for representing latent features for 3D objects.
-Therefore, we aim to construct the student network by reducing the channel size of the backbone network parameters for effective model compression.
+The 3D point cloud object detection methods~\cite{PP}\cite{VoxelNet} generally consists of three components; a point cloud encoder, a backbone network, and detection heads.
+In this paper, we employ CenterPoint~\cite{CPoint} network as a backbone architecture.
+Since the parameter size of the backbone network\footnote{The total parameter size of the 3D detector is about 5.2M and the backbone size is approximately 4.8M, which is 92\%.
+Further details are found in the supplementary material.} is the largest among components of the 3D object detector, we aim to construct the student network by reducing the channel sizes of the backbone network for efficient network.
+We design our method to teach the student 3D representation-centric knowledge and detection head-centric knowledge of the teacher network, respectively.